-A description of mechanical equipment in place should be provided and include the number and type of the following, as applicable: engines, turbines, generators and motors, pumps, compressors, heat exchangers, inert gas generators, fans, propulsion systems, anchor winches or windlasses, gears or gear trains, couplings, turrets, pigging or cleaning equipment, offloading stations, bulk transfer stations and other machinery, including any associated utility systems.
-Information should not be duplicated if the equipment is described under another section.
-For a production, drilling or accommodations installation, the description should include all features relevant to safety, including measures to prevent loss of containment of hazardous substances, to prevent contact with exposed moving, rotating, electrically charged or hot equipment and to prevent ignition of potentially hazardous atmospheres (e.g., spark arrestors, flame arrestors, temperature rating) and all associated critical safety devices (e.g., overspeed devices, trips).
-In addition, for a production, drilling or accommodations installation, any operating or physical and environmental condition limits should also be included.
-A reference to the standards that have been applied for the selection, design, installation, operation and maintenance of these systems should be included.
-[Refer to the requirements and associated guidance under section 136 of the Framework Regulations for production, drilling or accommodations installations and for all types of Marine Installations or Structures under Part 18 of the OHS Regulations]
+- For all marine installations or structures, a description of mechanical equipment in place should be provided and include the number and type of the following, as applicable: engines, turbines, generators and motors, pumps, compressors, fans, propulsion systems, mooring winches or windlasses, gears or gear trains, couplings, turrets, and other machinery, including any associated utility systems.
+Information should not be duplicated if the equipment is described under another section. - For a production, drilling or accommodations installation, the description should include all features relevant to safety, including measures to prevent loss of containment of hazardous substances, to prevent contact with exposed moving, rotating, electrically charged or hot equipment and to prevent ignition of potentially hazardous atmospheres (e.g., spark arrestors, flame arrestors, temperature rating) and all associated critical safety devices (e.g., overspeed devices, trips).
+In addition, for a production, drilling or accommodations installation, any operating or physical and environmental condition limits should also be included. - A reference to the standards that have been applied for the selection, design, installation, operation and maintenance of these systems should be included.
+[Refer to the requirements and associated guidance under section 136 of the Framework Regulations for production, drilling or accommodations installations and for marine installations or structures under Part 18 of the OHS Regulations.]